Hannibal Mejbri: Man Utd's €10m teenage midfield maestro | Goal.com

 On his debut for Neil Wood’s team he came off the bench in a 4-1 defeat to Aston Villa, and while the France youth international could not alter the outcome, his talent was clear.

-Weeks late in his second U-23s outing he made a crucial impact off the bench, with his 13-minute cameo crucial in Wood's side securing three points against Middlesbrough.
+Weeks later in his second U23s outing he made a crucial impact off the bench, with his 13-minute cameo crucial in Wood's side securing three points against Middlesbrough.

 He is not short of confidence either.
 “If I manage to get on the first team in two years, it would be good,” he told Le Parisien shortly after his arrival at United, and given the reports from his coaches thus far, that might not be beyond the realms of possibility.